 In 1936 the Texas Tennis team embraced Bevo on their uniforms with flat horns.

 In 1939 the swim team incorporates the Bevo Logo on the swim suits and maintains the "flat" horn logo.

 In 1941 a new horn depiction receives some notoriety.

 Alcalde says "aside from brief use by the tennis and swim teams, Longhorn logos were not found on all UT sports uniforms until 1961", but some Horn sports teams in the 50's used the Longhorn logo on their warm-ups.

 Royal was a marketing genius!
-Before branding was a marketing term, Royal knew he needed to enhance the Longhorn image.
+Before branding was a marketing term, Royal knew he needed to enhance the Longhorn image on T.v.
 Branding is everything when it comes to Sports, and Royal made his point by saying "There are 29 peaks in Colorado taller than Pikes Peak,- name one".
 His point was that even if the Longhorns were 29th in the nation, he wanted the Longhorn brand to supersede the brand recognition of the other 28 teams.
 Royal wanted the Longhorns to be the Pikes Peak of football.
 T.V. offered him that venue.
 By 1965 all prime time games were in color and the TV viewers exploded.
 Royal built the Horns for this new medium.
 Since there were only 3 networks and severely restricted games fans were lucky if they got two games a week in their market.
 Building a national reputation was simpler then.
 On T.V. during this period Texas won 88% of their games and looked good doing it.
 From 1961 thru 1971 Texas was 16-5 on national contest.

 In order to make the logo even more prominent, in 1967 Royal moves the players number to the back of the helmet.